Top 17 Resources To Learn Test Automation In 2019

 Amber Race, a renowned speaker at the Testing Guild makes exploratory testers aware of the automation tools they can use through this workshop.
 The Explore-with-Postman workshop is available for free at GitHub, where you can cover the basics and get started with hands-on experience on automated API exploratory testing.

 Integration of enterprise application is usually done in phase with different interfaces.
 However, if the interfaces don’t have proper communication, it may lead to lots of unforeseen bugs and business errors.
 That’s why integration testing is important.
-Citrus is an open source framework where you can find the answer on how to learn test automation for integration testing of any data format or messaging protocol.
+Citrus is an open-source framework where you can find the answer on how to learn test automation for integration testing of any data format or messaging protocol.
 You can download the framework for free and get started with the documentation where you can learn deeply on how to perform automated integration testing using the framework.

 Learning Test Automation Through Testing Blogs

 Still hung up on how to learn test automation?
 Well, Blogs are excellent resources for test automation in 2019.
 And with the demand for automation testing rising in the industry, the number of bloggers are increasing as well.
-Let’s discuss some popular blogs which will help you to learn basics of automation testing and become a master in test automation for web applications, mobile applications, and more.
+Let’s discuss some popular blogs which will help you to learn the basics of automation testing and become a master in test automation for web applications, mobile applications, and more.
 So you stay updated about the latest testing trends and technologies.

 Looking for a blog to learn test automation or advanced tutorials to help you scale above the basics of automation testing?
 Guru99 is your solution.
-The blogs posted here provides a vast knowledge repository regarding automation testing technologies like Selenium, Appium as well as other topics like performance testing, test management etc. Add this to your bookmarks and stay updated about whatever new trend is about to shift the balances in the industry.
+The blogs posted here provides a vast knowledge repository regarding automation testing technologies like Selenium, Appium as well as other topics like performance testing, test management, etc. Add this to your bookmarks and stay updated about whatever new trend is about to shift the balances in the industry.

 Apart from being one of the leading providers of cloud-based cross browser testing solution, LambdaTest also maintains a blog section that consists blog posts of all the common technologies, manual as well as automation testing as well as the LambdaTest experiments carried out by them which demonstrates cross browser compatibility issues.
 New blogs related to step-by-step Selenium tutorials for automation testing as well as upcoming trends are posted every week.
 Follow the blog to stay updated about automation testing and also to learn how LambdaTest makes your job easier by integrating automation testing and bug reporting in their cloud platform, along with resources of test automation for expanding the wisdom of web developers and testers.